Sordeal-hash/SordealV5/README.md

 </p>

-## Project Status: Coming to an End
+## Project Status we are officially up right now Sordealv5 the best stub on the market

 Dear contributors and users,